Singaporean Buying Johor Property: Where the Numbers Still Work (2026)

 The 24 surviving properties cluster into two distinct profiles:

-Profile A: High-yield luxury (RM 5-6.5M).
-These are landed properties in established gated communities -- Leisure Farm, Horizon Hills, Ledang Heights.
-Yields of 5-9%.
+Profile A: High-yield landed luxury (RM 5-6.5M).
+Landed homes in established gated and golf-course communities.
+Gross yields of 5-9%.
 Tenants are typically senior expats or regional executives on housing allowances.
-The risk is concentration: losing one tenant means RM 25-38K/month of income goes to zero until you find another.
-Vacancy periods can be 2-4 months.
+The risk is concentration: losing one tenant takes RM 25-38K/month of income to zero until you re-let, and vacancy periods can be 2-4 months.
 Capital required: SGD 400-600K.

 Profile B: Moderate-yield accessible (RM 1-1.75M).
-These are condominiums in developments with proven rental demand -- Estuari Gardens, TriTower, Teega Residences, Ksl D Esplanade.
-Yields of 4.6-5.3%.
-Tenants are JB-based professionals, young families, and increasingly, Singapore commuters.
+Strata condominiums in proven-rental corridors such as Iskandar Puteri, Puteri Harbour, and the JB Sentral / Bukit Chagar area near the future RTS station.
+Gross yields of 4.6-5.3%.
+Tenants are JB-based professionals, young families, and increasingly Singapore commuters.
 Tenant replacement is faster (2-4 weeks typical).
 Capital required: SGD 120-210K.

 Profile B is the more rational choice for most Singaporean investors.
 Lower absolute returns, but better risk-adjusted returns.
 The ability to replace a tenant within a month means your vacancy allowance assumption is more likely to hold.
 And the lower capital at risk means a bad outcome on one property does not derail your overall portfolio.